IDNI/parser/README.md

 # IDNI parser library

-This C++ parsing library was created because other available parsers were missing features required for development of our non-turing but still very expressive languages:
-- **TML** (Tau Meta Language), a logical programming language
-- **Tau**, a software specification language...
+This C++ parser generator was created in an effort to facilitate the development of the Tau language.
+The predecessor to the Tau language was TML and its parser was hand-coded in C++.
+As the TML language evolved in complexity, it became increasingly difficult to evolve the C++ parser to include all the language features we wanted to add to TML.
+That is why at the beginning of the Tau project, we started by first developing this parser generator based on the Earley parsing algorithm.
+It afforded us the ability to effortlessly evolve the syntax of Tau language as we wished without the need to maintain very complex C++ code.
+We chose the Earley parsing algorithm because it is capable of parsing any context free language while remaining efficient even in the presence of ambiguities in the grammar.

-This library additionally provides a parser for TGF (Tau Grammar form), an EBNF-like language for describing boolean grammars.

-It also provides a `tgf` tool which takes a grammar described in a TGF file and it can help debug the grammar or generate C++ code of the parser.
+To make it even easier to define grammars, we created TGF (or the Tau Grammar format), an EBNF-like language for describing boolean grammars and included a `tgf` tool which takes a grammar described in a TGF file and generates C++ code of the corresponding parser.
+It can also help debug the grammar.

 ## Features